Barcodes as Summary of Loss Function Topology: Topology of loss surfaces via barcodes

-The proof of the theorem is given in Appendix \ref{proofTh1}.
-Essentially, one can bring an $\mathbb{R}-$filtered complex to the required canonical form by induction, starting from the lowest basis elements of degree one, in such a way that the manipulation of degree $j$ basis elements does not destroy the canonical form in degree $j-1$ and in lower filtration pieces in degree $j$.
+The proof of Theorem \ref{theorem1} is given in \cite{B94}, Section 2, see also \cite{viterbo:2011,viterbo:2018}.
+We describe it in Appendix \ref{proofTh1} for the reader's convenience.
+Essentially, one can bring an $\mathbb{R}-$filtered complex to the required direct sum of simple $\mathbb{R}-$filtered complexes by induction, starting from the lowest basis elements of degree one, in such a way that the manipulation of degree $j$ basis elements does not destroy the obtained decomposition into simple $\mathbb{R}-$filtered complexes in degree $j-1$ and in lower filtration pieces in degree $j$.